 Now, there are several icons at the top of the menu.
 However, they do not contain any names.
-The user will have to hover the mouse cursor over the icons to learn what they are capable of doing.
-This could be an issue for novices, henceforth, we’d rather changes be made to allow the title of each icon to be visible at all times, and with the option to have them removed.
+The user will have to hover the mouse cursor over the icons to learn what they can do.
+This could be an issue for novices, and henceforth, we’d rather changes be made to allow the title of each icon to be visible at all times, and with the option to have them removed.

 For us, the entire experience was relatively easy, and encoding didn’t take long.
 But hey, we have a computer with a quad-core processor, so speed is not an issue here.

 Bear in mind that fre:ac uses the likes of Compact Disc Database or CDDB method to add meta-data to music content.
 Folks will need an Internet connection for this to happen, but worry not, it doesn’t take long to get all the data up and running.

 Yes, fre:ac does support the addition of various audio filters before converting.
 We did not use this feature, so we’re unable to say for sure how well it works, if at all.